-The history of this worthy citizen is well documented in the Somerset Standard 8 July 1932, which can be seen at the Frome Museum, and he is listed in the National Archives Vol 5c, Page 493.
+The history of this worthy citizen is well documented in the Somerset Standard 8 July 1832 and he is listed in the National Archives Vol 5c, Page 493.
 Born in 1773, he was a contemporary of Thomas Bunn and a good friend.